What's a Short Squeeze and Why Does It Happen?

 Proceed with caution

 Shorting a stock is a complicated business.
-Because you can't sell something you don't own, shorting requires the seller to "borrow" the stock (and pay interest to the stock lender), then sell it.
+Because you can't sell something you don't own, shorting requires the seller to "borrow" the stock (and pay interest to the stock lender) and then sell it.
 Locating the shares can sometimes be difficult for your clearing firm because of high demand or a small number of outstanding shares.

-Measuring a short squeeze can involve a metric called the short interest ratio, a.k.a. "days to cover."
+Measuring a potential short squeeze can involve a metric called the short interest ratio, a.k.a. "days to cover."
 It indicates, in days, how long it would take to cover or buy back all the shorted shares.
 Basically, you divide the number of shares sold short by the average daily trading volume.
-The more days to cover, the more pronounced the effect can be.
+The more days to cover, the more pronounced the squeeze effect can be.

 Another measure is "short interest as a percentage of float," which reflects the number of short-sold shares in proportion to the total number of shares available for trading in the public markets.
 Most stocks have a small amount of short interest, usually in the single digits.
 The higher that percentage, the greater the bearish sentiment may be around that stock.
-If the short % of the float reaches 10% or higher, that could be a warning sign.
+If the short percentage of the float reaches 10% or higher, that could be a warning sign.

 Consider the fundamentals